antoniodicillo/FeedGo/README.md

 > Selecionar a categoria do feedback desejado

-1. Feedback - Amigavel
+- Desempenho
-2. Feedback - Direto
+- Comportamental
-3. Feedback - Direto e Empático
+- Desenvolvimento

 ---